nkouevda/capital-gains/README.md

-Closed lots are tabulated in a format suitable for [form 8949](https://www.irs.gov/pub/irs-pdf/f8949.pdf), rounded to the nearest dollar (use `--cents` to round to the nearest cent).
+Closed lots are tabulated in a format suitable for [form 8949](https://www.irs.gov/pub/irs-pdf/f8949.pdf), rounded to the nearest dollar (use `-d 2` to round to the nearest cent).

-Open lots are also summarized.
+Open lots, and optionally totals for both closed and open lots (use `-t`), are also summarized.

 ## Examples

-    capital-gains example/input.csv > example/output.txt
+    capital-gains -t example/input.csv > example/output.txt

 ## License